geodynamics/aspect/cookbooks/shell_simple_3d/doc/shell_simple_3d.md

 model gives us in terms of heat flux through the inner and outer boundaries of our shell geometry.
-This is shown in the left panel of Fig. [3] where we plot the heat flux through boundaries zero and one, corresponding to the core-mantle boundary and Earth&rsquo;s surface. always computes heat fluxes in outward direction, so the flux through boundary zero will be negative, indicating the we have a net flux *into* the mantle as expected.
+This is shown in the left panel of Fig. [3] where we plot the heat flux through boundaries zero and one, corresponding to the core-mantle boundary and Earth's surface. always computes heat fluxes in outward direction, so the flux through boundary zero will be negative, indicating the we have a net flux *into* the mantle as expected.
 The figure indicates that after some initial jitters, heat flux from the core to the